Frequently Asked Questions

 We are designing the EmPath system as a combination of top-down ethical rules (our “normative rights kernel”) with bottom-up emotional pathway analysis for exactly this reason.
 Sometimes even the majority of the population has emotional responses (or lack thereof) that should not dictate what is or is not considered ethical.
 It is our responsibility (and one we take extremely seriously) to walk this line carefully, respecting everyone’s autonomy and dignity in the process.
 One of the keys to making this work well is transparency.
 All top-down ethical rules should be openly published and open to revision.
 We also have specific approaches in mind designed to take into account mixed population-level emotional responses, differences in cultural ethical standards and how these reflect on collective emotional responses, and other ethically complex scenarios.

-How is this relevant to an AI company?
+How is EmPath relevant to an AI company?

 Every AI company is under scrutiny for safety, alignment, and trust.
 Rules and guardrails aren’t enough.
 ShadowMaker offers a solution that combines top down safety rules with bottom-up ethics: measured human pathways that define ethics.
 Owning this tech secures leadership in AI safety — a critical differentiator in the next wave of competition.

-There definitely is a market.
-All the AI failures you read about in the press are the market: AI using likenesses without permission, AI being complicit in events leading to suicides, AI being used to generate racist and hateful images, etc. AI failures, and the growing mistrust of AI, are the market.
+All the AI failures you read about in the press are the indicators: AI using likenesses without permission, AI being accused of being complicit in events leading to suicides, AI being used to generate racist and hateful images, etc. AI failures, and the growing mistrust of AI, are the market.
 This isn’t just about losing customers who mistrust AIs.
 This is about creating the next generation of AIs that are emotionally coherent, empathic, and ethical.

 Whoever owns this IP now can set the standard before regulation or competition forces it.
 If you wait, you’ll be chasing instead of leading.